benjymous/annotations/sandman/sandman.18.md

 Page 13 panel 1:  The entrance to the Dreaming has been seen before to be guarded by a griffon, dragon, and winged horse.
+Here, the griffon looks more like a large vulture.

 Page 14 panel 2:  Dream appears to the viewer in a form that conforms to the viewer's expectations.
 Thus, he, as adversary, appears as a great panther,